StartupEmbassy/cryptotest2/README.md

-# Panel Dashboard
+# CryptoPanel Dashboard

-Panel is a web dashboard that shows real-time and historical prices for Bitcoin (BTC) and Ethereum (ETH).
+CryptoPanel is a web dashboard that shows real-time and historical prices for Bitcoin (BTC) and Ethereum (ETH).
 The MVP targets a fast, secure client-side Next.js application backed by Supabase for authentication and user preferences.
 Users choose their base currency and timezone, refresh data manually or automatically, and admins get a small role-gated section.

 This repository hosts the complete documentation blueprint.
 Implementation work should follow the contracts and constraints described here.